-One of the most perplexing questions of travel with babies, toddlers, and young kids is where to put them to bed at night.
+One of the most perplexing questions when traveling with babies, toddlers, and young kids is where to put them to bed at night.
 There are a variety of options, none of which are as ideal as your child’s own crib in a quiet room alone.
 On the road, however, you have to learn to be flexible.
-The answer to the question of where your baby or toddler should sleep may be different in different situations.
-Whether you are in hotels vs. staying with family, flying vs. driving, or traveling with an infant vs. a toddler all make a difference.
+The right answer to the question of where your baby or toddler should sleep is different in different travel situations.
 My family has utilized almost all of the options below at different locations and at different stages in our daughter’s (and now our son’s) life.

 (Trips With Tykes uses affiliate links.
 See our full disclosure policy here.)